shivanic02/idea-navigator/README.md

 ## 🚀 Overview

 Startup founders often face uncertainty when validating their ideas, especially without access to expensive consulting or market research tools.
-**IdeaForge AI** bridges that gap by acting as a **real-time idea analyst agent** powered by **Claude 3** and web-search tools, giving structured and actionable feedback across five business-critical dimensions.
+**Idea Navigator** bridges that gap by acting as a **real-time idea analyst agent** powered by **Claude 3** and web-search tools, giving structured and actionable feedback across five business-critical dimensions.

 ---